sainiking/multilingual_voice_transcription/README.md

 3. calculate_global_word_frequency(): Calculates the global word frequency from all transcriptions in the database.
 4. display_comparison_table(user_text): Displays a comparison table of word frequencies between the current user's text and global text.

-Contributing
-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Make your changes.
-4. Commit your changes (git commit -m 'Add some feature').
-5. Push to the branch (git push origin feature-branch).
-6. Create a new Pull Request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 * Streamlit